spacehare/rabbit_quake/README.md

 - `jamgen.py`
   - generate a starter folder for a quake mapping jam
 - `submit.py`
-  - submit a quake mapping jam map as a `.zip`
+  - submit a quake mapping jam map as a `.zip` or `.7z`
 - `jampack.py`
-  - for jam hosts to put all submissions into one `.zip`
+  - for jam hosts to organize all submissions into one folder or `.zip`
 - `autosave.py`
   - view and delete autosaves
 - `symlink_cfg.py`